Jason Wu: Designing for Michelle Obama

 Michelle Obama is a noted Jason Wu customer.

 She was introduced to Wu by André Leon Talley, Vogue Magazines editor-at-large, who had been advising the then First Family on their appearance.
 Obama bought four dresses from Wu early in the year, wearing one of them for a segment on Barbara Walters Special shortly before the November 2008 election, prompting many in the media to consider her his "career-launcher".
 She wore another dress, a custom-designed one-shoulder, floor-length white chiffon gown, at the inaugural balls on the night of President Barack Obama's first term inauguration.

 Appearing on the cover of Vogue, Obama once again wore a Wu design, a magenta silk dress.
 Upon her arrival in London in April 2009 during the First Lady and President Barack Obama's first official European trip, Obama wore a chartreuse silk sheath dress that was designed by Wu; the next day she wore a Wu coat during her visit with the Queen Elizabeth II.
 On April 2, 2009, Obama paired a "traditional looking" teal Wu dress with a blue-patterned cardigan designed by Junya Watanabe on her visit to the Royal Opera House.

 Obama again wore a dress that was designed by Wu, a ruby red velvet and chiffon design, at the 2013 Presidential Inaugural Balls.

 Designing for Gong Jun

 Wu designed his first menswear for the Chinese actor Gong Jun to attend the 76th Cannes Film Festival on May 18, 2023.
 Gong wore a white suit with sophisticated embroideries and a frog (fastening) designed by Wu.

+Other activities

+In September 2020, Wu made a tie as part of Joe Biden's "Believe in Better" fashion collection, which included collaborations from 18 other fashion designers around the country as part of the Biden's 2020 presidential campaign.

+In 2026, Wu helped design “Fashioning Chinese Women: Empire to Modernity”, an exhibition at the Los Angeles County Museum of Art which explores the evolution of Chinese women’s dress across decades of social transformation.
+He customized the faces, hairstyles and finishes of the exhibition’s original 3D-printed mannequins for about 50 of its more than 70 historic looks.

 Personal life

-Wu, who is openly gay, married Gustavo Rangel in April 2016 in Mexico.
+Wu is openly gay.
+In 2016, he married Gustavo Rangel in Mexico.